Abhishek0697/starter-academic/content/home/experience.md

         Responsibilities include:

         * Developing a pipeline for Plugs detection for Inventory management in Retail Stores
-        * Dataset Analysis and Cleaning
+        * Work with Long Tail distributions; Dataset Analysis and Cleaning

   - title: "Graduate Research Assistant"